 I've compiled this list of episodes that I like, so it's very subjective.
 I have tried to make it so that there is a rough arc to the seasons.
 I don't give a fuck about episodes that are historically important, this is a guide intended to make you Like The Series, not be an Expert On The Series.

 Here are the basics you should know: The show is about an alien time traveler.
 He takes companions, almost always humans, with him as he explores time and space.
 The companions change frequently, and in this guide, you sometimes get no closure.
 You might love a particular companion in one episode, and, in the next, they've been replaced by people you have no context for.
 Also, when The Doctor gets very ill, his appearance changes.
 By which, I mean, he is portrayed by an entirely different actor.
 This is a cool concept, but it can be jarring at first.
-It will happen Thirteen Times over the course of these eleven seasons.
+It will happen Fourteen Times over the course of these twelve seasons.

 Season 7: Torchwood

 Modern Doctor Who regularly (but not consistently) presents a Christmas or New Year's Special between seasons.
 We're going to take a page out of this book to give you the adventures of The Doctor and Donna Noble, who showed up in the TARDIS at the end of last season.
 We get an explanation, an adventure, and The Most Over The Top Villain so far in the series.
 It's really not one of the greatest episodes ever, but it makes Donna's abrupt appearance later this season much more fun.

 Episode 1: Everything Changes

 (Jack, Gwen, Ianto, Owen, Tashiko, Suzie, Rhys, Andy, Weevils)